 Venesection treatment will cause tissue iron to be mobilised and iron stores will return to normal.
 However, it will not cure some serious clinical conditions such as diabetes or cirrhosis if they are already present at the time treatment is started.
 This emphasises the need for early diagnosis.

-Fatigue, lethargy and abdominal pain should decrease.
+Fatigue, lethargy and abdominal pain usually decrease.

 Cardiomyopathy should improve providing cardiac damage is not severe.
 In severe cases iron chelation treatment can reverse congestive heart failure, this will need to be discussed with your cardiologist.